1-Sentence-Summary: Eat That Frog provides 21 techniques and strategies to stop procrastinating and get more done.

 At 6 blinks only, this summary is fairly thin.
 What’s more, all of the ideas and principles were old news to me, and I think will be for anyone who’s done their productivity homework.

 By now, multiple books have been written on each of the individual ideas, like goal setting, time management, or even further sub-categories like setting priorities (need help with that?).
 However, back when this book was originally published in 2001, it was a gold mine of valuable tips.

-It’s still a great introductory read for newbies and additionally, I found the statistics and studies quoted in it very interesting – these were all new to me.
+Eat That Frog is still a great introductory read for newbies and additionally, I found the statistics and studies quoted in it very interesting – these were all new to me.

 I’d probably go straight for the book, especially since it’s only around 120 pages.

 What else can you learn from the blinks?

 - How many adults work with written goals and how much more successful that makes them

 - What to do with big goals